 The Company adopted the 1999 Non-Qualified Employee Stock Purchase Plan (the "Stock Purchase Plan") to encourage the ownership of Common Stock by eligible employees.
-The Stock Purchase Plan provides for ligible employees to purchase at the end of the biannual purchase periods shares of Common Stock for 85% of the average closing price during the last ten business days of the purchase period.
+The Stock Purchase Plan became effective on January 1, 1999 with an aggregate maximum of 250,000 shares of Common Stock available for issuance.
+The Stock Purchase Plan provides for eligible employees to purchase at the end of the biannual purchase periods shares of Common Stock for 85% of the average closing price during the last ten business days of the purchase period.
 The Company issued 8,595, 8,538 and 11,105 shares with the weighted average fair value of the purchase right equal to \$33.09 per share, \$36.02 per share and \$28.15 per share under the Stock Purchase Plan as of December 31, 2002, 2001 and 2000, respectively.